ThaySilva/automating-the-boring-stuff/README.md

 ## Bash scripts
 ### Remove trailing spaces
 This script removes all trailing white spaces at the end of lines, and blank lines at the end of the file.
+When executing this script you can pass in a file or a directory, the script will loop through the directory and look for files with .py or .sh extensions.

 Usage:
 ```
-bash remove_trailing_spaces.sh <FILE-NAME>
+bash remove_trailing_spaces.sh <FILE/DIR-NAME>
 ```
 ### Tmux with OpenStack logs
 This script creates a tmux session with an OpenStack service logs per window.